HomeblogsHealth-and-wellnessTop 10 Surprising Health Benefits Of Makhana (Lotus Seeds)

 3. Makhana chaat

-• Soak about 1 or 2 cups of makhanas in water for 5–10 minutes; then, squeeze the water out and put them in a bowl.
+1. Soak 1-2 cups of makhanas in water for 5-10 minutes, then squeeze out the water and put them in a bowl.

-• Add one chopped onion, one cup plain yogurt, ½ cup of pomegranate seeds, ½ tsp black pepper powder, 1 tsp roasted cumin (jeera) powder, 1 tsp lemon juice, a handful of finely chopped coriander leaves, and salt to taste.
+2. Add 1 chopped onion, 1 cup plain yogurt, 1/2 cup pomegranate seeds, 1/2 tsp black pepper powder, 1 tsp roasted cumin (jeera) powder, 1 tsp lemon juice, a handful of chopped coriander leaves and salt to taste.

 The Bottom Line

-Makhana or Phool Makhana is one food with multiple names and a plethora of health benefits.
-This desi Indian snack that is used widely during the fasts is a healthy alternative to other high-calorie snacks.
-Feel free to use it in desserts, snacks, raita, kheer, and even making your Indian curries.
+Makhana or Phool Makhana is one food with many names and many benefits.
+This Indian snack used during fasts is a healthy alternative to other high-calorie snacks.
+Use it in desserts, snacks, raita, kheer, and even in your Indian curries.

-Makhana is a crucial element of both Ayurvedic and Chinese medicine used to treat a number of different illnesses affecting the respiratory, digestive, and reproductive systems.
-It has been known to exhibit antioxidant properties and help the body recover from the damage caused by free radicals.
-Thus, consuming makhanas can have an anti-aging effect on the body as well as.
-The antioxidant properties of this seed is also beneficial for people with diabetes as it may prevent complications like diabetic nephropathy.
+Makhana is a component of both Ayurvedic and Chinese medicine to treat various diseases affecting the respiratory, digestive and reproductive systems.
+It has antioxidant properties and helps the body to recover from the damage caused by free radicals.
+So consuming makhanas can have anti-aging effect on the body as well.
+The antioxidant property of this seed is also good for diabetes patients as it may prevent complications like diabetic nephropathy.

-Now that you have learnt about the different benefits of eating makhanas, how will you incorporate these nutrient-dense seeds in your diet?
+Now that you know the benefits of eating makhanas, how will you add these nutrient dense seeds to your diet?

 Can we eat makhana (Lotus Seeds) every day?

-Yes, you can eat a cup full of makhana every day without worrying for any side effects.
-Eating makhana daily helps to keep aging at bay.
-Moreover, it will help improve your digestion, regulate blood sugar level, and aid in weight loss too.
+Yes you can eat a cup full of makhana every day without worrying for any side effects.
+Eating makhana daily will slow down aging.
+Besides it will improve your digestion, regulate blood sugar level and aid in weight loss too.

 How much makhana can be eaten in a day?

-It is recommended to eat no more than 1 or handfuls of makhana every day.
-It is best to eat these seeds roasted, as it improves their taste as well as nutrient values.
+Eat no more than 1 or handfuls of makhana every day.
+Eat these seeds roasted as it will improve the taste as well as nutrient values.

 Does makhana increase weight?

-No, makhana doesn’t increase weight.
-Instead, it helps to lose weight if eaten in a moderate amount and in the right way.
-Makhana is a perfect low-calorie snack that serves as a remedy for your hunger pangs in a guilt-free way.
+No makhana doesn’t increase weight.
+Instead it will help in weight loss if eaten in moderate amount and in the right way.
+Makhana is a low calorie snack that will satisfy your hunger pangs in a guilt free way.

 Does makhana have side effects?

-Makhana is although a healthy snacking option, it may leave behind some side effects on some people.
-Some side effects of eating makhana are allergic reactions, increased insulin levels, gastrointestinal issues, bloating, and constipation.
+Makhana is although a healthy snacking option it may leave behind some side effects in some people.
+Side effects of eating makhana are allergic reactions, increased insulin levels, gastrointestinal issues, bloating and constipation.

 Is Makhana hot or cold?

-The best thing about makhana is that it balances both Vata and Pitta doshas.
-Therefore, it is neither hot nor cold.
-It helps deal with an excess of both the doshas.
+Best part about makhana is that it balances both Vata and Pitta doshas.
+So it is neither hot nor cold.
+It helps in excess of both the doshas.

 Dr.William Lewis Aliquam sit amet dignissim ligula, eget sodales orci.
 Etiam vehicula est ligula, laoreet porttitor diam congue eget.
 Cras vestibulum id nisl eu luctus.
 In malesuada tortor magna, vel tincidunt augue fringilla eget.
 Fusce ac lectus nec tellus malesuada pretium.